fenago/machine-learning/lab_guides/lab_9.md

 ## JOINING THE LEARNERS - THE LOGIT

-Alright, we now have our three learners!
-But how do we put them together?
-In the last section we mentioned voting, but actually what we want is some kind of weighted voting, where the models that are doing very well get more of a say.
-We have a measure for how good models are, which is the rescaling factor, so what about using that one?
-For reasons that will be clear soon, what we actually want is the logarithm of the rescaling factor, also called the logit.
-Allow me to elaborate.

-Let’s imagine that we have three friends, Truthful Teresa, Unpredictable Umbert, and Lying Lenny.
-Truthful Teresa almost always says the truth, Lying Lenny almost always lies, and Unpredictable Umbert says the truth exactly half of the time, and lies the other half.
-Here is a question, out of those three, who is the least useful one?

-The way I see it, Truthful Teresa is tremendously reliable.
-As she almost always says the truth, when she tells us anything, we can be pretty sure that it’s true.
-Among the other two, though, I prefer Lying Lenny.
-Since he almost always lies, we pretty much have to do the opposite of what he says, and we’ll be correct most of the time!
-Unpredictable Umbert, however, is useless, since we don’t know if he’s telling the truth or lying.

-In that case, if we were to assign a weight to what each friend says, we’d give Truthful Teresa a very high score, Lying Lenny a very high negative score, and Unpredictable Umbert a score of zero.

 In machine learning, the equivalent for Truthful Teresa is a model with high accuracy, which correctly predicts points most of the time.
 The equivalent for Lying Lenny is a model